tperry2x-uk/OpenXTalk-Community-DPE/docs/development/docs_style_guide.md

 ### Words to avoid

-Plain English is mandatory for all LiveCode documentation, so please avoid using these words:
+Plain English is mandatory for all documentation, so please avoid using these words:

 * deliver (pizzas, post and services are delivered, not abstract